Academic Honesty - Philosophy

 Process for Handling a Reported Incident of Academic Dishonesty

-- The teacher will notify the administration in writing of all incidents of Academic Dishonesty.
+- The teacher will notify the Dean of Student Success, Student's School Counselor, parents, and student in writing about the incident involving of Academic Dishonesty.

-- The administration investigates the incident with student(s) and teacher(s) and examines evidence.
+- The administration may investigate the incident with student(s) and teacher(s).

 - An incident report may be created that forms part of the student’s official discipline file.

 The student discipline file is used to track patterns of student behavior.
 It is used for internal use but will be shared as required by receiving schools or universities.
 The existence of a disciplinary record may prohibit a student’s eligibility for membership in certain school groups e.g., Student Council, Honor Societies, etc., for a 12-month period following the incident.

 - The student will redo the assignment/assessment to provide evidence of learning.